Wolflow429/address-love-map-search/README.md

 # How to use

-Clone the repository and run the following
+First and foremost download the repository, make sure you're using node version `17.2.0` and run `npm install`

+### Scraping the information of homes

+Run `node scraper.js`

+Wait a few minutes and all the information regarding homes will be stored under `homes.json` along with the logs below

 ```
-$ nvm use
-$ npm install
-$ node scraper.js
+Logging in
+Logged in
+Scraping all homes pages
+Done scraping homes page 1
+...
+Done scraping all homes pages
+Parsing all home cards
+Parsed all home cards
+Scraping all home items
+Starting scraping home 松本A邸 with id 272
+Done scraping home 松本A邸 with id 272
+...
+Scraped all home items
+Saving homes.json
+Logging out
+Logged out
+Exiting scraper
 ```

-Wait a few minutes and all the information regarding homes will be stored under `homes-with-location.json`.
-You can ignore `homes.json` file for now.
+### Visualizing the homes on a map

+Run `npm run dev` and access `localhost:3000/map/address`

 # Roadmap

-✅ Fetch and store names, coordinates and basic information of each home 📝 Plot all homes on a map
+✅ Fetch and store names, coordinates and basic information of each home ✅ Plot all homes on a map
 📝 Fetch and store rooms and their availability
 📝 Introduce search features
      - Search by room availability